Updated January 14, 2021

 Some of those tips include:

 - Understand what expenses are eligible for forgiveness.
 These include payroll costs, mortgage interest, rent and utilities, provided those assets and services were in place prior to February 15, 2020.
+The COVID Relief Bill expanded eligible costs to include other costs directly related to operating during the pandemic.

 - Make a plan for spending the forgivable amount in the 24-week covered period.